Tyler Breeze

-Mattias Clement (born January 19, 1988) is a Canadian professional wrestler.
-He is signed to WWE, where he performs under the ring name Tyler Breeze as a part-time wrestler, member of the UpUpDownDown channel and as a writer for the NXT brand.
+Mattias Clement (born January 19, 1988) is a Canadian semi-retired professional wrestler.
+He is best known for his tenures with WWE, where he performed under the ring name Tyler Breeze.

 From 2010 to 2012, he performed under the name Mike Dalton in WWE's developmental territory Florida Championship Wrestling (FCW).
 While in FCW, he won the FCW Florida Heavyweight Championship and the FCW Florida Tag Team Championship (with Leakee).
 In 2013, he transitioned to NXT and came up with the Tyler Breeze character, a narcissistic "pretty boy" obsessed with taking selfies of himself, even during matches.
 In 2015, Clement was promoted to WWE's main roster, where he later teamed with Fandango to form a team known as "Breezango" and later on as "The Fashion Police" after the two began appearing in a number of comedic skits known as "The Fashion Files".
-In 2019, Breezango returned to NXT, with the duo winning the NXT Tag Team Championship in August 2020.
+In 2019, Breezango returned to NXT, with the duo winning the NXT Tag Team Championship in August 2020, before being released in 2021.

+He is also a recurring member on Xavier Woods' YouTube channel UpUpDownDown, which is currently on hiatus following Woods' departure from WWE in May 2026.

 In 2019, Clement opened a wrestling school called Flatbacks Wrestling in Apopka, Florida, with Shawn Spears.